jjl/deployment/README.md

 Caveats
 ---------

-Currently, we expect you to list virtualenv
+Currently, we expect you to list virtualenv in your requirements.txt